Dear Mumbaikar, don't die at these five spots in the city

-Five spots in the city where an accident, theft or death could leave you baffled and caught in a pass-the-buck battle between police stations that follow bizarre jurisdiction rules
+When an accident, theft or death takes place at these spots, it could leave you baffled and caught in a pass-the-buck battle between police stations that follow bizarre jurisdiction rules

 Late on May 26, 23-year-old Neeraj Singh was walking along the Sunder Baug Lane of Kamani in Kurla, with friends Tejas and Vikas Isave when a man, later identified as Kamran Siddiqui, snatched his phone.
 This crime occurred in Ghatkopar.